Fourth Grade at St. Mary's

 Fourth grade enrichment classes

 - Ardmore Train Trip

 Fourth Grade Curriculum

-Students investigate mathematical equations/terminology through EnVision Math.
-The students participate in Rocket Math to help speed up their problem-solving skills.
-Both of these programs build the foundation of mathematical knowledge that challenges students to a higher-order thinking level that incorporates critical problem-solving.
+Students investigate mathematical equations and terminology through EnVision Math.
+Fourth grade is also the first year that they participate in ixl.com to help them continue developing their problem-solving skills.
+Both of these programs continue to build on their foundation of mathematical knowledge and challenge them to attain higher-order thinking levels that incorporate critical problem-solving.

-Using the Pearson Learning Core Knowledge textbook, the students are able to travel back in time to different parts of the world in order to study individuals, places, and events through the use of an Interactive Notebook.
+Using the Pearson Learning Core Knowledge textbook, the students are able to travel back in time to different parts of the world in order to study individuals, places, and events.
 Units of study include the Middle Ages, the Spread of Islam, African Kingdoms, and the Dynasties of China.
 Instruction also includes the American Revolution, Early American Presidents, and Oklahoma History.